What Is PCB Assembly?

 Step 4: Inspection

 The assembled circuit boards need to be tested for functionality the reflow process may result in poor connection or even lack of connection.
 The movement during the reflow soldering may also cause the shorts.
 Thus, inspection is a key step involved during the assembly process.
 There are a variety of methods to inspect errors, and the commonly used ones are manual checks, x-ray inspection, and automatic optical inspection.
-Periodic inspections can be performed after reflow soldering, so any potential problems can be identified until the PCB assembly moves on to the next process.
+Periodic inspections can be performed after reflow soldering, so any potential problems can be identified until the circuit card assembly moves on to the next process.
 Such inspection can help manufacturers save a lot of money because the sooner they detect a problem, the sooner it can be resolved without wasting time, human resources, and materials.

 Step 5: Through-Hole Component Insertion